-If you importing organic goods from a third country (i.e. non-EU) you will require certification under the Processor Scheme and an inspection of the business will be required as part of the organic certification process.
-We get a lot of requests for advice on this so here is a handy little guide put together with the help of the friendly people at OF&G.
+If you’re importing organic goods from outside the EU, you need certification under the Processor Scheme, and your business will be inspected as part of the organic certification process.
+We get a lot of requests for advice on this, so we’ve put together a guide with the help of OF&G.

 Suppliers and Control Bodies